 I’ve worked all sorts of different jobs in my life, but it wasn’t until I started driving for Uber and Lyft that I got my first ever sign-up bonus.
-I always thought that sign-up bonuses were reserved for professional athletes, tech workers and in-demand executives, but apparently rideshare drivers can get them too!
+I always thought that sign-up bonuses were reserved for executives or athletes, but apparently rideshare drivers can get them too (although, of course, no where near the same amounts as athletes or execs!).

 Rideshare sign-up bonuses can fluctuate wildly by market and time of year, but it’s not unheard of for a brand new driver to be offered $500 just to sign up and do 75 rides (on top of the pay you get for doing the rides).
+[Note – many of these bonuses have shifted to guarantees].
 I’ve always found it odd that these companies will pay drivers so much money to get started, but the hourly pay is only in the $10-$20/hr range.
 It’s sort of like hiring someone to work at Hot Topic for the summer and giving them a huge sign-up bonus.
 Huh?

 But since these companies are so focused on growth, sign-up bonuses are one of the main tools they have to incentivize prospective drivers.
 When I first started my site in 2014, Uber and Lyft were both offering sign-up bonuses up to $500 and I figured there was no way that was sustainable.
 I was wrong, though, and in the two and a half years since my first post, sign-up bonuses have actually increased and become one of the most popular recruiting tools for gig economy companies.